RedisLabs/redislabs-docs/content/rs/databases/active-active/aa-considerations.md

 ---
-Title: Considerations for planning an Active-Active database
+Title: Considerations for planning Active-Active databases
 linktitle: Planning considerations
 description: Information about Active-Active database to take into consideration while planning a deployment, such as compatibility, limitations, and special configuration.
 weight: 61